 Until relatively recently Chiang Mai was a small and green city and surrounded by plenty of open spaces so parks, we guess, weren’t really an issue.
 But with its rapid urbanisation, many gardens have been lost to condo construction and surrounding green areas have been snatched for new highway projects.
 Parks, it seems, have been forgotten about amid the concrete onslaught.

 Tiny Suan Buak Hat, located in the southwest corner of the old town at the corner of Bumrung Buri and Bunreuang moat roads, is in fact the only offering Chiang Mai municipality has seen fit to make to its public.
-(You can just make out a tiny green triangle on our city map here.)
 It’s better than nothing and it is a cute enough park, though a very small one.